 Laurel Grove School Today

 The site is currently maintained by the Laurel Grove School Association and is typically open for tours on a by-appointment basis.
 Note: During COVID-19, tours are not available, but an incredible array of educational materials are available through the Teaching with Laurel Grove curriculum, developed in collaboration with George Mason University’s Center for History and New Media and Virginia Foundation for the Humanities.
 Lessons and curriculums touching on everything from the institution of slavery, the Civil War, Reconstruction, the effects of segregation and the Jim Crow laws, and more are offered.

 For more interesting stories on Black History in #FXVA, click here to read about Gum Springs, the oldest African American community in Fairfax County.
+Explore the story of the Tinner Hill community, which became the first rural branch of the NAACP.
+Or learn about the unique ties that Sully Historic Site has with the Underground Railroad.
+You can also take an inner look at the African American experience during Civil War-era Virginia here.
 And stay tuned for more deep dives into lesser-known Fairfax County attractions that tell the integral history of Black Americans.